Data Validation Overview

 Assuring data accuracy is vital to public reporting programs.
 The Centers for Medicare & Medicaid Services (CMS) assesses the accuracy of chart-abstracted and Healthcare-Associated Infections (HAI) data submitted to the Hospital Inpatient Quality Reporting (IQR) Program through the validation process.
 CMS verifies on a quarterly basis that hospital-abstracted data submitted to the Clinical Warehouse and data submitted to the National Healthcare Safety Network (NHSN) can be reproduced by a trained abstractor using a standardized protocol.

 CMS performs a random and targeted selection of Inpatient Prospective Payment Systems (IPPS) hospitals on an annual basis.
 The random selection of 400 hospitals for Fiscal Year (FY) 2018 occurred in November of 2015.
-At a later date, an additional targeted provider sample of up to 200 hospitals will be selected, based on CMS targeting criteria as outlined in the Final Rule.
+In May of 2016, an additional targeted provider sample of 200 hospitals was selected, based on CMS targeting criteria as outlined in the Final Rule.
 The quarters included in FY 2018 validation are Third Quarter 2015 (3Q15), Fourth Quarter 2015 (4Q15), First Quarter 2016 (1Q16), and Second Quarter 2016 (2Q16).

 Beginning with FY 2018, as described in the FY 2015 IPPS/LTCH PPS final rule (79 FR 50266), all chart-abstracted measure topic areas included in the Hospital IQR Program, with the exception of the Perinatal Care topic area, are automatically included in the validation process.
 This topic area is not included because the Elective Delivery PC-01 (NQF#0469) measure is reported in aggregate form, which is not consistent with the rest of the patient-level validation process.